-Jewelry should meet facility policies.
+Jewelry should meet the policies and guidelines of each facility visited in a field trip or used for experiential learning - including the SIM lab.
 In addition, rings are limited to wedding rings/bands with one ring per hand.
 Watches should be professional in appearance.
-Earrings are plain, post-type earring per ear and limited to one per ear.
-No dangling earrings or gauged ears.
-Body piercing other than in the ears will not be worn.
+Earrings will be no larger than two inches in diameter or length and no more than 2 pair may be worn.
+Body piercing other than in the ears will not be allowed and if worn must be covered before entering a facility.
 This includes but is not limited to nose and eyebrow piercings.

-Tattoos must be covered throughout the entire internship.
+All visible tattoos must be covered.